-- CPU consumers are implemented as a set of nested loops that perform basic mathematical operations, such as square root calculations, on randomly generated data.
+• CPU consumers are implemented as a set of nested loops that perform basic mathematical operations, such as square root calculations, on randomly generated data.
 This module utilizes the CPU while minimizing utilization of other system resources, such as memory that could skew power consumption information.
 For example, this consumer uses primitive types to avoid allocating dynamic memory.
+Users can adjust the length of the loops via a configurable parameter.
+Various end device processors result in same-length loops performing differently on divferent devices, in a manner similar to CPU-intensive algorithmic performance on end-user devices.

-Users can configure the length of the loops via a loop length parameter. - Memory consumers are implemented by dynamically allocating custom objects that wrap byte arrays.
+• Memory consumers are implemented by dynamically allocating custom objects that wrap byte arrays.
 To analyze the frequency of garbage collection, a Java WeakReference object is used to inform the garbage collector that they can be reclaimed, despite having active references within running code.
 The object's finalize() method (which is called immediately before the object is reclaimed by the Android Dalvik virtual machine) is overridden to record the time of garbage collection, thereby allowing developers to analyze the frequency of garbage collection runs.
 The WeakReference object will thus be reclaimed during every garbage collection run.

-Due to the limitations of the instrumentation API, garbage collection and memory usage must be inferred through analysis of the frequency and duration of garbage collection runs, rather than through direct power consumption measurement.
+Due to the limitations of the Android instrumentation API, garbage collection and memory usage must be inferred through analysis of the frequency and duration of garbage collection runs, rather than through direct power consumption measurement.
 Although this limitation prevents developers from including memory statistics in the data along with CPU, sensor, and network utilization, they can still examine how their design uses memory.
 Users can also configure the amount of memory and frequency of allocation, as well as supply custom objects (such as WreckWatch's image caches) to use rather than the byte arrays used by default.

-- GPS consumers are implemented by code that registers to receive location updates from the GPS receiver at specific intervals. - Accelerometer consumers are implemented using the configuration specified in the XML file, along with generic setup code to establish a connection to the appropriate hardware. - Network consumers are implemented as emulation code containing a timer that executes a given networking operation, such as an HTTP operation at a user defined interval. - Screen drawing agents allow users to specify 3D and 2D graphics to draw on the screen.
-Developers will specify object contents along with any potential motion or actions. - Custom code modules allow developers to supply their own code blocks to extend the functionality of SPOT and enhance emulation accuracy as the development cycle progresses by substituting the faux emulation code with actual application logic.
+• GPS consumers are implemented by code that registers to receive location updates from the GPS receiver at specific intervals.

+• Accelerometer consumers are implemented using the configuration specified in the XML file, along with generic setup code to establish a connection to the appropriate hardware.

+• Network consumers are implemented as emulation code containing a timer that executes a given networking operation, such as an HTTP operation at a user defined interval.

+• Screen drawing agents allow users to specify 3D and 2D graphics to draw on the screen.
+Developers will specify object contents along with any potential motion or actions.

+• Custom code modules allow developers to supply their own code blocks to extend the functionality of SPOT and enhance emulation accuracy as the development cycle progresses by substituting the faux emulation code with actual application logic.
 SPOT allows developers to supply class files to load into the emulation application dynamically, as well as method "hooks" to allow the emulation code to interact with the custom code properly.